flutter/flutter/specs/style.md

 Each frame, at some defined point relative to requestAnimationFrame():
  - If a rule starts applying to an element, sky:core calls thatElement.style.add(rule.styles, rule.pseudoElement);
  - If a rule stops applying to an element, sky:core calls thatElement.style.remove(rule.styles, rule.pseudoElement);

+TODO(ianh): fix the above so that rule order is maintained

 Cascade